Mawalan Marika

-Mawalan Marika (c.1908–1967), often referred to as Mawalan 1 Marika to distinguish from Mawalan 2 Marika, was an Aboriginal Australian artist and the leader of the Rirratjingu clan of the Yolngu people of north-east Arnhem Land, in the Northern Territory of Australia.
+Mawalan Marika (c.1908 – 26 November 1967), often referred to as Mawalan 1 Marika to distinguish from Mawalan 2 Marika, was an Aboriginal Australian artist and the leader of the Rirratjingu clan of the Yolngu people of north-east Arnhem Land, in the Northern Territory of Australia.
 He is known for his bark paintings, carvings and political activism.
 Mawalan Marika, as one of the early leaders of the Yirrkala bark painting movement, played a critical role in using art both as a means of cultural expression and as a political tool to assert Yolŋu land rights.

-Biography
+Early life

-Mawalan Marika was born around 1908 in Yirrkala.
+Mawalan Marika was born around 1908 in Yirrkala, in northeast Arnhem Land, Northern Territory.
 His name derives from the mawalan, or digging stick used by the Djang'kawu of the creation story of the Rirratjingu clan.
 His clan falls under the Dhuwa moiety, one of the two moieties found in Arnhem Land.
+He is often referred to as Mawalan 1 Marika, to distinguish from his grandson Mawalan 2 Marika, born in 1957.